Dennis960/Haskell-Project/README.md

 - open the project in the devcontainer (F1 -Dev Containers: Open Folder in Container) (Might take a while the first time)
 - run the "build and run" task (F1 -Tasks: Run Task -build and run)

+### Recommended installation only Docker

+- start a terminal in the project root directory
+- run `docker build -t haskell-project . && docker run -it haskell-project`
+- enjoy the game!

 ### Manual installation without installing Docker (Only Linux)

 - install the Haskell Tool Stack